Krisell/Static-HTML-Generator/README.md

 5. The `active:name` directive will be rewritten to `active` if the current file corresponds to `name`(without .html) and the empty string otherwise.
 This can be useful to add an active-class to the current page in the navigation.
 For example: `<li><a class="active:index" href="@link(index)">Start</a></li>`

 6. Run `node generator.js`to generate the static html-files.
-All files found in `pages/` will be generated and put in the html-directory, exceot for index.html which will be placed in the root folder (but index.html should still be put in pages/).
+All files found in `pages/` will be generated and put in the html-directory, except for index.html which will be placed in the root folder (but index.html should still be put in pages/).
 If you add the `--watch`-flag, i.e. `node generator.js --watch`, the program will keep running and re-build whenever a file changes.

 That's it.
 Just make sure you update the layout- and pages-files, and not the generated files, and you will save lots of time and avoid problems with broken links and different pages showing different versions of the navigation.